8 Tips on How to Overcome Fear of Flying

 7. Allow moments of doubt;

-It’s ok for you to have panicky and anxious moments – even after the programme.
+It’s ok for you to have panicky and anxious moments – even after the program.
+Negative experiences in the past, such as turbulent flights or stressful journeys, can contribute to ongoing fear, but these can be addressed with the right approach.

 It’s how you react to those which is so important.